 KPP reports an acquisition of net position that is applicable to a future period as deferred inflows of resources in a separate section of its balance sheet.
 KPP designs its electric service rates to recover costs of providing power supply services to its member cities.
 In order to minimize possible future rate increases, each year KPP determines an emergency stabilization amount to be charged or credited to revenues, which typically will consist of cash flow in excess of 130% of KPP's minimum debt service requirements on its revenue bonds for the most recent fiscal year.
-During 2020 and 2019, there was an increase in the emergency stabilization of \$0 and \$2,000,000, respectively.
-Emergency stabilization deferrals or withdrawals are approved by the Board of Directors annually.
-The deferred inflows of resources related to the emergency stabilization were \$11,337,000 as of December 31, 2020 and 2019.
+During 2021 and 2020, there was an increase in the emergency stabilization of \$1,000,000 and \$0, respectively.
+Emergency stabilization deferrals or withdrawals are approved by the Board annually.
+The deferred inflows of resources related to the emergency stabilization were \$12,337,000 and \$11,337,000 as of December 31, 2021 and 2020, respectively.
 In addition, KPP has deferred inflows of resources related to pensions.